Gol Transportes Aéreos Flight 1907

-Aircraft and crew
+The accident triggered a crisis in Brazilian civil aviation.
+It remains the second-deadliest plane crash in Brazil, after TAM Airlines Flight 3054 in 2007.

+Background

 Boeing aircraft and crew

-The Gol Transportes Aéreos twin turbofan Boeing 737-800 aircraft, registration PR-GTD, was a new Short Field Performance variant, with 186 seats (36 Economy Plus and 150 Economy seats).
-It made its first flight on 22 August 2006, and was delivered to Gol on 12 September 2006, less than three weeks before the accident.
+The Gol Transportes Aéreos twin turbofan Boeing 737-800 aircraft, registered as PR-GTD, was a new Short Field Performance variant, with 186 seats (36 Economy Plus and 150 Economy seats).
+It logged 202 hours and 18 minutes of flight time in 162 takeoff and landing cycles before the collision.

-Six crew members and 148 passengers were on board the Boeing airliner.
-The six crew members and 105 of the passengers were Brazilian; the remaining passengers were of various other nationalities.
+On board the Boeing 737 were 6 crew members and 148 passengers.
+The 6 crew members and 105 of the passengers were Brazilian; the remaining passengers were of various other nationalities.
 The crew consisted of Captain Decio Chaves Jr., 44, First Officer Thiago Jordão Cruso, 29, and four flight attendants.
-The captain, who had also been serving as a Boeing 737 flight instructor for Gol, had 15,498 total flight hours, with 13,521 in Boeing 737 aircraft.
-The first officer had 3,981 total flight hours, with 3,081 in Boeing 737 aircraft.
+The captain, who had also been serving as a Boeing 737 flight instructor for the airline, had 15,498 total flight hours, with 13,521 on the Boeing 737.
+The first officer had 3,981 total flight hours, with 3,081 in the Boeing 737.

-Gol Flight 1907 departed Eduardo Gomes International Airport in Manaus on 29 September 2006, at 15:35 Brazilian standard time (BRT) (18:35 UTC), en route to Rio de Janeiro–Galeão International Airport, with a planned intermediate stop at Brasília International Airport.
+Gol Transportes Aéreos Flight 1907 departed Eduardo Gomes International Airport in Manaus on 29 September 2006, at 15:35 Brazilian standard time (BRT) (18:35 UTC), en route to Rio de Janeiro–Galeão International Airport, with a planned intermediate stop at Brasília International Airport.

 Embraer aircraft and crew

 The twin turbofan Embraer Legacy 600 business jet, serial number 965 and registration N600XL, newly built by Embraer and purchased by ExcelAire Service Inc. of Ronkonkoma, New York, was on a delivery flight by ExcelAire from the Embraer factory to the United States.
 It departed from São José dos Campos-Professor Urbano Ernesto Stumpf Airport (SJK), near São Paulo, at 14:51 BRT (17:51 UTC), and was en route to Eduardo Gomes International Airport (MAO) in Manaus as a planned intermediate stop.

 The ExcelAire flight crew consisted of Captain Joseph Lepore, 42, and First Officer Jan Paul Paladino, 34, both U.S. citizens.
 Lepore had been a commercial pilot for more than 20 years and had logged 9,388 total flight hours, with 5.5 hours in the Legacy 600.
-Paladino had been a commercial pilot for a decade and had accumulated more than 6,400 flight hours, including 3.5 hours in the Legacy 600, as well as 317 hours flying as captain of Embraer ERJ-145 and ERJ-135 jet aircraft for American Eagle Airlines.
-(The ERJ-145 and ERJ-135 aircraft are regional jets of the same family as the Legacy.)
-Paladino had also served as first officer for American Airlines, flying MD-82, MD-83, and Boeing 737-800 aircraft between the U.S. and Canada.
+Paladino had been a commercial pilot for a decade and had accumulated more than 6,400 flight hours, including 3.5 hours in the Legacy 600, as well as 317 hours flying as captain of the Embraer ERJ-145 and ERJ-135 jet aircraft for American Eagle Airlines.
+Paladino had also served as first officer for American Airlines, flying the McDonnell Douglas MD-82, MD-83, and Boeing 737-800 between the U.S. and Canada.
 Both pilots were legally qualified to fly the Embraer Legacy as captain.

 Two of the five passengers were Embraer employees, two were ExcelAire executives, and the fifth passenger was The New York Times business travel columnist Joe Sharkey, who was writing a special report for Business Jet Traveler.